 |Pointinge||1.5 deg||1.5 deg||1.5 deg||No|

-The time windows when a fixed or moving target or list of targets are visible can be calculated with HSpot.
-The tool provides an easy way to check in which time intervals a source is visible during the mission.
-The visibility calculation does not yet take into account the avoidance cones around Jupiter, Saturn and Mars described above.
+The time windows when a fixed or moving target or list of targets were visible can be calculated with HSpot.
+The tool provides an easy way to check in which time intervals a source was visible during the mission.
+The visibility calculation does not take into account the avoidance cones around Jupiter, Saturn and Mars described above.

 The sky visibility for each date has been determined by the launch date (14th May, 2009) and the orbit of the satellite.
-Considering a nominal duration of the operations, all areas in the sky are visible at least 30% of the time.
-The sky visible region moves slowly on a daily basis.
-The two snapshots at the bottom of Figure 2.8 illustrate the typical sky visibility differences after a 3 month interval; although this is calculated for an different launch date to the actual one, the graphic remains a valid representation of the effect.
+Considering the nominal duration of the operations, all areas in the sky were visible at least 30% of the time.
+The sky visibility region moved slowly on a daily basis.
+The two snapshots at the bottom of Figure 2.9 illustrate the typical sky visibility differences after a 3 month interval; although this was calculated for an different launch date to the actual one, the graphic remains a valid representation of the effect.